code-matt/cocosjs_on_rails/README.md

 + Stress test with [Thor](https://github.com/observing/thor)
 + Investigate communicating with binary instead of utf-8
++ Persist the backend state through restarts.
+    * Players being able to load in different places depending on their last state before disconnecting.
+    * Items can be ActiveRecord/Postgres.
+    * Player state recorded in a separate service that is also listening to all game updates ?
+Maybe saves every minute or so.
 + Come up with a name for this

 # Thanks